-Land Held for Resale

-Land held for resale is stated at lower of cost and market.
-Cost includes amounts for land acquisition and improvements to prepare the land for sale or servicing.
+Land Held for Resale Land held for resale is stated at lower of cost and market.
+Cost includes amounts for earned.

-Vacation and Sick Pay

-Vacation pay and accumulated sick leave is charged to expense in the year it is earned.
+Vacation and Sick Pay Vacation pay and accumulated sick leave is charged to expense in the year it is is reasonably assured.

-Revenue Recognition

-Unrestricted grants and contributions are recognized as revenue in the year received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
+Revenue Recognition Unrestricted grants and contributions are recognized as revenue in the year received or receivable if the amount to be received can be reasonably estimated and collection